1933 Giro d'Italia

 The 1933 Giro d'Italia was the 21st edition of the Giro d'Italia, organized and sponsored by the newspaper La Gazzetta dello Sport.
 The race began on 6 May in Milan with a stage that stretched 169 km to Turin, finishing back in Milan on 28 May after a 284 km stage and a total distance covered of 3343 km.
-The race was won by the Alfredo Binda of the Legnano team.
+The race was won by Alfredo Binda of the Legnano team (his fifth triumph in the Giro).
 Second and third respectively were the Belgian Jef Demuysere and Italian Domenico Piemontesi.

-This 20th edition covered 3,343 km at an average speed of 30.043 km/h, for a total of 17 stages.
+This 20th edition covered 3,343 km at an average speed of 30.043 km/h, for a total of 17 stages, including for the first individual time trial in the Giro.

 Participants

 Of the 97 riders that began the Giro d'Italia on 6 May, 51 of them made it to the finish in Milan on 28 May.
 Riders were allowed to ride on their own or as a member of a team; 51 riders competed as members of a team, while the remaining 46 were independent riders.
 There were nine teams that competed in the race: Bestetti-d'Alessandro, Bianchi-Pirelli, Dei-Pirelli, Ganna-Hutchinson, Girardengo-Clément, Gloria-Hutchinson, Legnano-Hutchinson, Maino-Clément, and Olympia-Spiga.

 The peloton was primarily composed of Italians.
 The field featured five former Giro d'Italia champions in four-time winner Alfredo Binda, two-time champion Costante Girardengo, single race winners Luigi Marchisio and Francesco Camusso, and reigning winner Antonio Pesenti.
 Other notable Italian riders that started the race included Learco Guerra, Giuseppe Olmo, Remo Bertoni, Felice Gremo, and Domenico Piemontesi.
 Notable non-Italian entrants included: Previous year podium finisher Jef Demuysere, Spanish climber Vicente Trueba, and renowned French cyclist René Vietto.
 Of all the entrants, Guerra was seen as the favorite to win the race after his victory in the Milan–San Remo earlier in the season.